Hampstead Heath Bathing Ponds

 Sandford Parks Lido, Cheltenham

 Sandford Parks Lido is an outdoor swimming pool, set in landscaped gardens in Cheltenham.
 The lido consists of a 50m main pool (heated to 26°C) and a children's pool (heated to 30°C).
-The lido is open from March until October and is a children's paradise with slides and a paddling pool.
+The lido is open from March until October each year and is a children's paradise with slides and a paddling pool.
 The 50m pool is also an ideal place to train – two lanes are reserved most days.

 Keynsham Road, Cheltenham, GL53 7PU